dbayardAWS/kinesis-labs/immersionDay/Lab1streams/README.md

 Now that you have successfully created an SSH key pair, you can create the EC2 instance that you will use to ingest taxi trip events into the previously created Kinesis data stream.

-### 1. Follow this [link](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=kinesis-replay-infrastructure&templateURL=https://shausma-public.s3-eu-west-1.amazonaws.com/public/cfn-templates/streaming-workshop/streaming-workshop-infrastructure.yml) to execute CloudFormation template that uses CodePipeline and CodeBuild to compile the kinesis replay Java application and to provision a EC2 instance.
+### 1. Right-click on this [link](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=kinesis-replay-infrastructure&templateURL=https://shausma-public.s3-eu-west-1.amazonaws.com/public/cfn-templates/streaming-workshop/streaming-workshop-infrastructure.yml) and open it in a new tab to execute a CloudFormation template that uses CodePipeline and CodeBuild to compile the kinesis replay Java application and to provision a EC2 instance.
 Select Next on the resulting dialog.

 ![screenshot](images/Picture7.png)